enkidevs/curriculum/javascript/react/gotchas/dangerously-set-innerhtml.md

 />
 ```

 Fortunately, this will not render because `getUsername()` would return a string, but `dangerouslySetInnerHTML` expects and object of the type `__html: ''`.
-By using a function to return the wrapper object we ensure that only *sanitized* data is returned.
-For this same reason, we also recommend against writing this type of code:
+By forcing you to write an object with a special `__html` property, it increases that chance that you will remember to *sanitized* the data.

+You still have to be careful.
+The following code can also leak sensitive data:

 ```jsx
 <div